-If your limited company is in trouble, you may be wondering what are the risks to you personally, and in particular surrounding your family house.
+If your limited company is in trouble, you may be wondering what the risks are to you personally, and in particular, surrounding your family house.

 Limited companies are designed to offer precisely what they say on the tin, i.e. ‘limited liability’.

 This won’t be the case, however, if you’re working as a sole trader, even if you’re using a separate bank account.
 From HMRC’s perspective, there is no difference between the personal and business finances of a sole trader, and, as such, you could lose your house if you’re in debt.